HELVE/HELVEOS/README.md

 > "Helve HQ is now live and operational.
 Commence with directive protocol programs.
 Have a great day!"

 > Initiating LiveOps.
 Up next, Helve Briefing, Directive Protocol Beta, Knowledge.

+**PSYOPS: Computer, initiate grounding program / grounding [INCOMPLETE]**

+Reference: Youper AI / Replika AI

+> Ready for Phase 2 Grounding Program?

+> 5s_wait

+> Phase 2 Grounding Program active.
+Let's ground you for a good start of the day, shall we?.

+> What's your latest accomplishment?

+> 10s_wait

+> Well done Operative Mothnode, keep going.
+Remember, it's about the process not the goal.

+> Initiating Phase 2 Grounding Program.
+Please standby.

+> 5s_wait

+- **TECHMEDITATION MODULE** [OPTIONAL MODULE]

+> Initiating Techmeditation Module.
+Loading animalistic and core drive atunement variables.
+Standby to achieve balance.”

+> 3 minutes countdown - prepare
+> “Clear your mind”
+> 1 sec break
+> "Blue sky"
+> 1h meditation with soothing music

+- **CIRCLE OF INTENT MODULE** [OPTIONAL MODULE]

+> “Initiating Circle of Intent Module.”

+> 5s_wait

+> "Please draw 1/4th of a mental circle around you."
+> "This is your space of self-intent.
+Thoughts processes directed inwards will stabilize your existing inner energy and ground your approach to yourself.
+Think about how you intend to treat yourself.
+Once you describe it return to calm state for the remaining time."

+> 3m_wait

+> "Please draw 2/4th of a mental circle around you."
+> "This is your space of outward intent.
+Thought processes directed outward will stabilize your perception of others and create the way forward.
+Think about how you intend to treat others.
+Once you describe it return to calm state for the remaining time."

+> 3m_wait

+> "Please draw a 3/4th full mental circle around you."
+> "This is your space of higher intent.
+Thought processes directed into the void will summon positive energy within you.
+Think about how you intend to use that energy.
+Once you describe it return to calm state for the remaining time."

+> 3m_wait

+> "Please draw a full mental circle around you."
+> "This is your space of general intent.
+Thought processes now need to be grounded on the observed reality and will gain initial direction and create a spark of willpower due to clarity.
+Think about your day's overall intent and focus."

 **Flash News Briefing.**